How to measure progress? If the scales were not around…[weight]

 You set boundaries.
 With Love.

 Remember the time when you committed to certain food plan, and your mother in law put a pile of spaghetti on your plate?
-In the past you would not want to “hurt her feelings” , you’d eat it all.
-And hurt your feelings.
-Now you know how to set boundaries.
-With love.
+Or your friends judged you for eating healthy?
+In the past you would not want to “hurt people’s feelings”, you would want to “belong” by eating the same bad food.
+You’d eat it all.
+And you would hurt your feelings.
+Now you know how to set boundaries with love.
 And keep the promise you gave to yourself.

 This is progress.